aws/aws-sdk-kotlin/hll/hll-mapping-core/README.md

 # HLL Converters

-This package and subpackages provide a framework for typed data mapping, including base interfaces and some reusable implementations.
+This module provides a framework for typed data mapping, including base interfaces and some reusable implementations.
 This document describes the theory behind the conversion framework and how it may be applied.

 ## Terminology